barton-willis/ordmexpt/README.md

 ...
 Which was correct, but was expected to be wrong due to a known bug in Maxima or SBCL.
 ~~~
+This bug fix is *not* related to the extra simplifications in `approx-alike`.